withastro/astro/.changeset/fluffy-dolls-sleep.md

 })
 ```

-With this setting, the URL of the default locale will be start with `/english`.
+With the above configuration, the URL prefix of the default locale will be `/english/`.
 When computing `Astro.preferredLocale`, Astro will use the `codes`.